yvoyer/domain-event/README.md

 }
 ```

-3. Create a named constructor (static method), or a mutation method.
+3. Create a named constructor (static method), and a mutation method.
+The protected method will be invoked internally
+ using the [naming standard](#naming-standard) of mutation methods.

 ```php
 // Product.php